Discover India's spiritual heart on the banks of the Ganges River in Varanasi, where ancient Hindu traditions endure.

 The pink city of Jaipur beckons today.
 Rajasthan’s capital is within striking distance to the imposing cliffside Amber Fort complex, your first discovery for the day.
 Hidden within its sandstone walls, you’ll find marbled frescoes and the Sheesh Mahal, ‘Palace of Mirrors’.
 Then continue on to the iconic gardens and buildings of the City Palace in Jaipur, once the official seat of the Maharaja of Jaipur.
 After, there’s time to explore the 18th-century World Heritage-listed observatory, Jantar Mantar.
 Lunch then leads to some leisurely souvenir shopping at a local market.Daily :

 Choose from a range of dining options at your hotel for dinner this evening.
 Perhaps dine at the Orient Express restaurant for some European cuisine, or Spicy Duck, which brings a little taste of China to the heart of India.
 If you aren’t quite sure, head to the atmospheric Capital Kitchen and choose from a range of Indian, Asian and Western classics.

-On a cruise along the Ganges float past the burning ghats (steps) where ceremonial cremations are carried out in the ancient, traditional way.
-In Varanasi, you’ll gain an insight into the spiritual heart of modern-day India on a visit to Sarnath, an important Buddhist centre.Daily :
+There’s so much to see along the Ganges shoreline where traders and locals still gather on the steps of the riverbanks, just as their ancestors did.
+Today on a cruise, float past the burning ghats (steps) where ceremonial cremations are still carried out in the traditional way.
+Back in the city, discover the spiritual heart of modern-day India on a visit to Sarnath, an important Buddhist centre.Daily :